talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     String path = "path_example"; // String | Only return results where the request path matches the given regular expression.
     String method = "method_example"; // String | Only return results where the request method matches the given regular expression.
     String status = "status_example"; // String | Filter results by HTTP status codes.
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields. try {